TYPO3-Initiatives/content-block-registration-api/README.md

 See [Content Blocks Registration in TYPO3](https://github.com/TYPO3-Initiatives/structured-content/blob/master/Documentation/ContentBlocks/ContentBlockRegistration.md) for more information about content blocks.

+## Requirements
+* TYPO3 v10+
+* needs Fluid based Page (which is default in v10 and will be the only one any ways in v11) module for backend preview

 ## Usage

 ## Processes that happen during content block registration